 If you are visiting in the summer, be prepared for very hot and dry days with temperatures well above 30 °C. Winters are usually cold and snowy.

 Plovdiv is not just allegedly the oldest city in Europe but also one of the oldest cities in the world.
 The first traces of habitation in the area date back to 8000 years ago.
 The fort was established by Thracians between the 2nd and the 1st millennium BC.
-It mostly stayed under Thracian control until 46 AD when it became part of the Roman Empire.
-Plovdiv, called Philippopolis at the time, developed into the most important city of the Roman Province of Thrace with public buildings and baths, theaters and a stadium.
+Founded by Philip the Great as a city (polis) in the 4th century BC, the settlement was named Philippopolis.
+In 46 AD, it became part of the Roman Empire.
+Philippopolis developed into the most important city (and capital) of the Roman Province of Thrace with public buildings and baths, theaters and a stadium.
 It is the only city in the region with an advanced ancient water supply system and sewerage.

 Plovdiv was first incorporated into the Bulgarian Empire in the 9th century.
 After some Byzantine possession, it was eventually conquered by the Ottomans in the 14th century.
 Their rule lasted for more than 500 years, during this period the city was renamed to Filibe.

 Plovdiv served an important role in the Bulgarian unification and rejoined Bulgaria in 1885.

 On the hills called Nebet Tepe, Dzhambaz Tepe and Taksim Tepe, GPS: 42.149960, 24.752781